School of Medicine

 Chambers-Okamura Endowed Professor of Pediatric Orthopaedics

 Bio Kevin G. Shea, MD is an orthopaedic surgeon at Stanford University Medical Center and the Lucile Packard Children?s Hospital.
-Dr. Shea grew up in Montana and California, graduated from the UCLA School of Medicine in Los Angeles, and completed his orthopaedic residency at the University of Utah School of Medicine.
+Dr. Shea grew up in Montana and California, graduated from the UCLA School of Medicine, and completed his orthopaedic residency at the University of Utah School of Medicine.
 His advanced training includes pediatric orthopaedics at Rady Children?s Hospital in San Diego, AO Fellowship in Bern Switzerland with Drs.
 Ganz (Hip), Dr. Diego Fernandez (Trauma), and Dr. Hans Staubli (sports), and Ilizarov Training in Lecco, Italy.
 He was the AOSSM Traveling Sports Medicine Fellow in 2008, and practiced in Boise, ID prior to joining the Stanford Faculty.
 Dr. Shea is a founding member of the PRiSM Society (Pediatric Research in Sports Medicine) and the ROCK (Research in OsteoChondritis of the Knee) Multi-center Study Group.
 He is a member of the AAOS (American Academy of Orthopaedic Surgeons), POSNA (Pediatric Orthopaedic Society of North America) and the AOSSM (American Orthopedic Society for Sports Medicine).
 In addition, Dr. Shea has authored more than 170 scientific papers and book chapters.

 Professor of Pathology and of Pediatrics at the Stanford University Medical Center